This post tries to unearth the historical and architectural secrets behind Man Mandir Palace in Gwalior Fort.

 Underground floors were used as prisons during the Mughal reign.
 Akbar’s cousin, Kamran is also believed to be poisoned and killed here.
 Tales from the past suggests that Aurangzeb’s two nephews Suleiman and Sepher, the sons of Dara Shikoh were also executed here.
 I felt overly cramped while moving up and down of the clandestine floors.
 It was quite dark.
 We had to use phone flashlight.
 The way to the secret underground floors is also referred as Bhool Bhulaiya.
 It certainly is one!

-These beautiful intricate brackets in king’s bedroom were once adorned with stunning precious gems and stones but looted by Mughals.
+These beautiful intricate brackets the in king’s bedroom were once adorned with stunning precious gems and stones but looted by Mughals.
 I was washed over by emotions thinking how masterpieces build by Hindu kings were destroyed by Mughals.

 An agonizing atmosphere of morality and courage of those days still lingers in the hush-hush corners of this imperial palace.
 Though I found it really beautiful, the sadness that exuded from it didn’t get away the senses.